dodohand/dodohand/README.txt

 Here is the list of tools that I recall using so-far in this process:

-- a file for cleaning up the little tabs left on the edge of the PCB which of course are placed right in front of the TRRS connector which is the one spot that they cannot be tolerated.
+- a file for cleaning up the little tabs left on the edge of the PCB which inevitably get placed right in front of the TRRS connector which is the one spot that they cannot be tolerated.
 - no-clean flux
 - no-clean wire solder (leaded)